ErnestoAizenberg/cakeworld/README.md

 # :cake: CakeWorld

-A big web application with clean and scalable architecture.
+A big WEB forum with clean and scalable architecture.

-## Features
 ## Key Features

 - **Authentication**: